-This toy had been on my Lovehoney wish-list for some time.
-I’d been debating whether to buy or not, since it is a slightly more expensive toy in the mid-range of pricing, at £74.99.
+The Adrien Lastic Smart Dream Vibrating egg had been on my wish-list for some time.
+I’d been debating whether to buy or not, since it is a slightly more expensive toy in the mid-range of pricing, at £64.99 RRP.
 I’d only tried one egg previously (the Annabelle Knight Yes!
 Powerful Vibrating Love Egg), which is battery-operated.
 I was thus looking to go for something rechargeable.
-The Adrien Lastic Smart Dream fit the bill for this purpose.
+The Adrien Lastic Smart Dream egg fit the bill for this purpose.
 Moreover, it has a clitoral arm, 10 vibration modes, 2 powerful motors, a remote control and is ‘whisper quiet.’

 What’s In the Egg box?

-First things first, I read the instructions on charging and operating the egg.
-Seems fairly simple as I will describe below.
+First things first, I read the instructions on charging and operating the Adrien Lastic Smart Dream egg.
+Seems fairly simple, as I will describe below.
 I attempt to open the battery cover on the Remote Control Unit, and damn and blast, it is sealed really tight!
-Not to mention, the remote is a bit flimsy-looking so I am terrified I am going to break it (or wrench my thumb nail off trying to open the compartment!)
-Luckily Mr Bunny was able to open the compartment and save the day using one of his little tools.
-With battery inserted, the remote would operate, but the egg needed a good charging.
+Not to mention, the remote is a bit flimsy-looking so I am terrified I am going to break it.
+I have noticed though, since owning my Smart Dream Egg, that the remote has now changed, and it appears to be a better design.

-Smart Dream takes about 2-hours to fully charge, and it will turn itself off once fully charged.
-The red LED light will go out too.
 When turning on the egg, simply press the power button on the front of the egg (under the black band) for 3 seconds.
-A single vibration indicates it will respond to the remote control, whilst 2 vibrations means it is not receptive to the remote.
+A single vibration indicates it will respond to the remote control, whilst 2 vibrations mean it is not receptive to the remote.
 The remote itself is very simple and has two buttons; a power button to switch the egg on and off, and a function button (with the Adrien Lastic logo) to cycle through the 10 vibration modes.
 I will attempt to describe the 10 modes as best as I can:

 - Low frequency continuous vibrations.